sircharm/Snake_pygame/docs/journal.md

   - After watching it, I was able to introduce collision detection into the game.
 For now, I'm using it to reset some variables, which effectively resets the game.

 This was all I got done this weekend.
 The obvious next steps is introducing apples for the snake to eat, which will raise it's size, speed and give points.
 I also needs to display the score somehow.
 I'll probably need to grow the scree a little to make room for it.

+## Implementing random generation of apples (April 18 - )

+I created the logic for spawning apples, checking for collisions with them for updating the score and raising the size and speeed of the snake.
+At first I made the score be printed to the terminal just to see if it's working.
+The code also checks for collision between the newly-created apple with the snake before creating it because spawning an apple inside the snake would be frustrating for the player.
+If I add more obstacles, I should probably include them in this check as well.